Salaries in Carlsbad, CA

 4. Ionis Pharmaceuticals

-Thermo Fisher Scientific provides scientific instruments and laboratory services.
+Thermo Fisher Scientific provides life sciences solutions, analytical instruments, and laboratory products.

 7. Rockstar Games San Diego & Toronto